Music is my lens, a way I perceive and connect with the world.

 Beyond these boundaries, we are whole, unbroken, and limitless, finding resonance in the spaces where sound and soul unite.

 Yoon was the first Korean to unanimously win the prestigious Gold Medal at the Guildhall School of Music and Drama and was named a Rising Star by BBC Music Magazine.
 He has won and placed in international piano competitions in the UK, France, Spain, Italy, the United States, and Japan.
 He has performed at world-renowned venues such as the Seoul Arts Center, New York's Lincoln Center, London's Barbican Centre, and Palau de la Música in Spain.
 His collaborations include performances with the Fort Worth Symphony, Hastings Philharmonic, Guildhall Symphony, Peabody Sinfonietta, members of the Guarneri and Ying Quartets, Band Jambinai, and the concertmaster of the New York Philharmonic.
-His artistic work spans a wide range of fields, including solo piano recitals, chamber music, concerto performances, contemporary music, improvisation, interdisciplinary arts, film, world, and popular music.
+Yoon made his Beethoven’s Third Piano Concerto appearance with the Konzerthaus Berlin Orchestra in Berlin, featuring his own cadenza in March 2025.
+He contributed to the arrangement of the tvN drama Maestra and director Myung-se Lee’s film The Killers.

 Yoon pursued his classical training at leading institutions, including the Korea National University of Arts Preparatory School, Yewon School, Peabody Preparatory School, Juilliard School, Yale School of Music, Guildhall School of Music and Drama, and Hochschule für Musik Hanns Eisler Berlin (DAAD scholar), all on full scholarships, where he studied with Daejin Kim, Yong Hi Moon, Robert McDonald, Hung-Kuan Chen, Melvin Chen, Ronan O’Hora, and Kirill Gerstein.